graphql/graphql-spec/spec/Section 6 -- Execution.md

 input coercion of variable values, then the operation fails without execution.

+CoerceVariableValues(schema, operation, variableValues):

+  * Let {coercedValues} be an empty unordered Map.
+  * Let {variables} be the variables defined by {operation}.
+  * For each {variables} as {variableName} and {variableType}:
+    * If no value was provided in {variableValues} for the name {variableName}:
+      * If {variableType} is a Non-Nullable type, throw a query error.
+      * Continue to the next variable.
+    * Let {value} be the value provided in {variableValues} for the name {variableName}.
+    * If {value} cannot be coerced according to the input coercion rules of {variableType}, throw a query error.
+    * Let {coercedValue} be the result of coercing {value} according to the input coercion rules of {variableType}.
+    * Add an entry to {coercedValues} named {variableName} with the value {coercedValue}.
+  * Return {coercedValues}.

+Note: This algorithm is very similar to {CoerceArgumentValues()}, however is less forgiving of non-coerceable values.

-If any variable defined as non-null is not provided, or is provided the value {null}, then the operation fails without execution.
+Note: If any variable defined as non-null is not provided, or is provided the value {null}, then the operation fails without execution.

-CoerceVariableValues(schema, operation, variableValues)

 ## Executing Operations